AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

   * Calculation: **case when A is null or B is null or B=0 then null else A/B end**

 * **Customer's coupon usage**
-  * Column type: Same Table =&gt; Calculation
+  * Column type: Same Table => Calculation
   * Inputs
     * A: **Percent of customer's orders with coupon**

   * Datatype: String
-  * Calculation: **case when A is null then null when A=0 then 'Never used coupon' when A&lt;0.5 then 'Mostly full price' when A=0.5 then '50/50' when A=1 then 'Coupons only' when A&gt;0.5 then 'Mostly coupon' else 'Undefined' end**
+  * Calculation: **case when A is null then null when A=0 then 'Never used coupon' when A<0.5 then 'Mostly full price' when A=0.5 then '50/50' when A=1 then 'Coupons only' when A>0.5 then 'Mostly coupon' else 'Undefined' end**

 ## Metrics